Handle MongoDB transactions in Node.js using Mongoose

 We need to create Mongoose models for the application based on our diagram.
 Be careful!
 Modeling for NoSQL is not the same as for relational databases.

-I will not cover the models' creation since it is not the main part of the topic, but you can find their definition in the project repository here.
+I will not cover the creation of the models since it is not the main part of the topic, but you can find their definitions in the project repository here.

 Create database collections

-When Performing MongoDB queries without transactions, you don't need to create the collections at first because they are created automatically when we insert the first document.
+When performing MongoDB queries without transactions, you don't need to create the collections because they are created automatically when we insert the first document.

-On a replica set, you have to do it manually; otherwise, transactions will not work.
-Let's update the ./src/app.ts to create the collections from the model.
+You have to do it manually on a replica set; otherwise, transactions will not work.
+Let's update the file "./src/app.ts" to create the collections from the model.

 import mongoose, { ConnectOptions, Model, Document } from "mongoose";